 I study how young people learn with and about computational texts – things like computer simulations, visualizations, or interactive data stories.
 Rather than asking whether or how technology might be used to improve education, I take it as given that it is an important part of contemporary literacy.
 My research explores how youth learn to make sense and make use of these texts, and how to support such sense-making through the design of software, curricula, and teacher supports.
 I am especially interested in finding ways to give learners experience with computational representations in ways that are tightly connected to, and therefore feasible within, the existing K-12 curriculum.
-Here are some examples:
+The video below provides a nice overview of my work and its trajectory:

 A major goal of this work is to enable youth to see themselves as authors of ideas, capable of judging the validity of scientific and data-based arguments and contributing to the scientific enterprise if they choose.
 Therefore I design tools that start by allowing youth to share their ideas about scientific phenomena in ways they are already likely to know well: things like sketching, storytelling, or flip book animation.
 They can then augment or overlay these constructions with programmed rules that allow them to see their creations “come to life” as computational representations, and to be critiqued, tested, and revised as scientific theories through reasoned argument and evidence.
 More recently, in collaboration with Dr. Kris Gutierrez, I have been exploring how students’ authorship of computational texts help can also develop socio-critical literacies as students begin to read, engage, and rewrite the social narratives and priorities that are embedded in computational texts.